 Rewards for doing rifts are called currency, and your currency wallet is viewable by opening your character panel and selecting the currency button on the left.

 Planarite is the most basic common currency.
-As of the March 10, 2011 patch, Everyone should get planarite for contributing to a rift encounter or planar invasion.
+Everyone should get planarite for contributing to a rift encounter or planar invasion (click the glowy button on your rift stage popup as shown above.)
 Blue currency is more rare, and purple is rarer still.

 You should be able to locate barter NPC’s for planar currency not far into the game world.
 On the Defiant side, the barterers are in the Kings March camp.
 The goods on the rare planar barter NPC are what many players will be trying to earn by the time they leave the zone.